urql-graphql/urql/docs/graphcache/schema-awareness.md

 - Fragments will be matched deterministically: A fragment can be written to be on an interface type or multiple fragments can be spread for separate union'ed types in a selection set.
-In many cases, if Graphcache doesn't have any schema information then it won't know what possible types a field can return and may sometimes make a best guess and [issue a warning](./errors.md#16-heuristic-fragment-matching).
+In many cases, if Graphcache doesn't have any schema information then it won't know what possible types a field can return and may sometimes make a guess and [issue a warning](./errors.md#16-heuristic-fragment-matching).
 If we pass Graphcache a `schema` then it'll be able to match fragments deterministically.
 - A schema may have non-default names for its root types; `Query`, `Mutation`, and `Subscription`.